k8ight/Universal-Linux-Installer/README.md

 #This instaler install data on entire disk does not support partitioning  to support partioning modify installer.sh

-#script does not support to create external users modify it to support it

 #installer does not setup networks so you need to do it manually.